 A blood pressure reading of 140/90 mm Hg or higher is considered high and may require treatment to reduce the risk of complications such as heart disease, stroke, and kidney damage.
 Hypertension can be caused by a variety of factors, including genetics, lifestyle choices such as diet and physical activity, and underlying medical conditions such as kidney disease or hormonal imbalances.
 Treatment options may include lifestyle changes, medications, or a combination of both.

-Is Isolated Systolic Hypertension is Defined as High Blood Pressure Reviews
+Is Isolated Systolic Hypertension Defined

 Isolated systolic hypertension is defined as high systolic blood pressure more than or equal to 140 mm Hg and diastolic blood pressure less than 90 mm Hg and is the most common form of hypertension.4